1950s-1960s

 2000-2017

-Nearly a decade of mourning, post her husband’s death in 2000, resulted in the shift to writing short-stories and short-plays.
+Nearly a decade of mourning, post her husband’s death in 2000, resulted in the shift to writing short stories and short plays.
 Her work became more bold, experimental, challenging norms and chasing forgotten dreams.

+In 2012, her final solo anthology Butterfly Dreams was published.
 In 2013, she published her final collected anthology with Inklinks, a group of women writers in Bangalore.

 Solo Anthologies